Who Can Help with My Divorce?

 Divorce coach

-- You're overwhelmed by your negotiation process
+- You’re overwhelmed by negotiation or the legal process

 Hello Divorce offers one-on-one divorce coaching sessions in blocks of one hour or five hours.

-Child and Family Investigator (CFI)
+Child and family investigator (CFI)

 Sometimes called a child custody counselor or child custody evaluator.
 A court-appointed expert investigates and writes a report to the judge as to the children’s best interests in a controversial divorce or custody case.
 However, a better out-of-court option is to use a co-parenting counselor to help manage expectations, adjust to life in separate households, etc.